ricardodragon/toolservice/README.md

 API to read all the transition history of a tool.

-## StateConfiguration Data Format
+## StateTransitionHistory Data Format

-These are the fields of the StateConfiguration and it's constrains:
+These are the fields of the StateTransitionHistory and it's constrains:

 * toolId: Id of the tool of this history
   * Integer